Flora-San/productStore-Cucumber/README.md

 [Java](https://www.oracle.com/java/technologies/downloads/#java11)

-I'm using Maven dependencies & Cucumber for test cases as well
+I'm using Maven dependencies & Gherkin with Cucumber for steps definition and test cases as well